 - Turn the food processor on and let the dough knead for about 30 seconds.
 The dough should clear the sides of the bowl and be soft but not overly sticky.

 - Turn the dough out onto a well-floured board or countertop and divide it into 12 equal-size portions, 2 oz each if you're weighing them.
 Cover the dough pieces with a kitchen towel and let them rest for 10 minutes.

-- One at a time, roll the dough balls into thin rounds (about 8 inches each), dusting the top with just enough flour to keep the tortilla from sticking to the rolling pin.
+- Meanwhile, heat a large, dry saute pan (cast iron works great here) over medium-high heat.
+One at a time, roll the dough balls into thin rounds (about 8 inches each), dusting the top with just enough flour to keep the tortilla from sticking to the rolling pin.
 Try not to roll out too many at a time or they will start to dry out while they wait to be cooked.